William Albracht

-William "Bill" Albracht was an Army captain in the Vietnam War.
+William "Bill" Albracht is an American author and former US Army captain in the Vietnam War.
 He is a recipient of three Silver Stars, and is the author of Abandoned in Hell: The Fight for Vietnam's Firebase Kate.

 Early life

 William Albracht was born and raised in Rock Island, Illinois.

 In 1966, he graduated from Alleman High School.

 Career

 Military

-At 21 years old, Captain William Albracht was the youngest Green Beret captain in Vietnam.
+At 21 years old, Albracht was the youngest Green Beret captain in Vietnam.
 In October 1969 Albracht took command of a remote hilltop outpost called Firebase Kate in the Quang Doc Province of South Vietnam, held by 27 American soldiers and 156 Montagnard militiamen.
 At dawn the next morning, three North Vietnamese Army regiments crossed the Cambodian border and attacked.
 Albracht's men held off repeated ground assaults by the Communist forces.
 After five days Kate's defenders were out of ammunition and water.
 Albracht led his troops off the hill and on a night march through enemy lines, a feat never duplicated during the Vietnam War.
 He saved 150 lives during the evacuation of the battle site Firebase Kate.

 Albracht was awarded three Silver Stars for his actions in the Vietnam War.
 He has also received three Purple Hearts and five Bronze Stars.